-The flow over Lock 1 this Friday is expected to be approximately 5.5 GL/day and is expected to remain at this flow rate until next Friday.
+The flow over Lock 1 this Friday is expected to be approximately 5 GL/day and is expected to reduce to 4.5 GL/day by next Friday.

 It is important to note that flow forecasts in this advice are based on the information available at the time of preparation.
 Advice may change as new gauging information becomes available or due to rainfall events or changed operations upstream.